mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 ### .The Spectrum Problem

+Today I work integrating third party software modules into ecommerce sites, where the term *responsive* has become a buzz word.
+The question in scoping conversations is always posed, *"is your site responsive?"* And a response of *yes* from an ecom director or marketing coordinator can mean just about anything from a completely fluid layout to a seperate mobile (m.dot) template.

+From a designer / developer perspective the correct rhetoric would be *is your site adaptive or is it responsive?* However, does this really cover it?
+Are all sites that are *mobile optimized* sitting within one of these two predefined camps?

+The short answer is *no*.

 What I have found is that most *mobile optimized* sites today (and I specify *mobile optimized* because some people still forgo mobile all together) exist on a spectrum.
-Much like in geometry, where a square is a rectangle is also a parralellogram, but not the other way around--responsive sites are adaptive are mobile optimized, but not necessarily vice versa.
+Much like in geometry, where a square is technically a rectangle which is also a parralellogram, but not the other way around--responsive sites are adaptive and are also mobile optimized, but not necessarily vice versa.

 In the space of moblile web development, we encounter a schmorgasboard of hybrid solutions.
 If we try to define the whole of the mobile web in two camps, then we leave out the gray areas that exist, we lose the ability to scope a project effectively, speak intelligently with our clients, and get the full picture to our development team.

-But where do we begin finding out what approach was used?
+But where do we begin finding out what approach or combination of approaches were used?

 ### .Device or Window-Size Detection